Event-based Continuous Color Video Decompression from Single Frames: Introduction

-We propose a novel solution to encoding high-speed video data by equipping the image sensor with a biologically inspired event camera.
+We propose a novel solution to encoding high-speed video data by equipping the image sensor with a biologically inspired event camera (\cref{fig:eyecatcher}).
 An event camera encodes the changes in log image intensity, outputting a stream of binary events that can be seen as a compressed representation of the image changes.
-Due to the sparse nature of events, the bandwidth requirement is significantly lower compared to traditional image sensors.
-These characteristics make event sensors ideal for capturing the subtle changes between frames, yet the question remains: what is the most effective way to unpack a video from static frames and dynamic events?
+Due to the sparse nature of events, the bandwidth requirement is significantly lower compared to traditional image sensors operating at the same rate.
+These characteristics make event sensors ideal for capturing the subtle changes between frames.
+The question we approach is: \emph{what is the most effective way to unpack a video from static frames and dynamic events?}

-Brandli et al.~\cite{brandli2014real} pioneered the research of high-speed video decompression, which decodes high-speed videos from events and APS frames from a DAVIS camera through direct event integration.
-Using direct integration to approximate the image signal suffers from noise and produces artifacts caused by discretization.
-Recent attempts have been made to use events to aid frame-based interpolation~\cite{tulyakov2022time, Tulyakov21CVPR}.
-However, these approaches depend on pairs of ideal regular frames that are susceptible to sudden degeneration caused by lighting changes and aggressive motions.
-For example, if the camera experiences a sudden drop or observes a sudden fast motion, the following frames would be corrupted, creating, thus, a blurry reconstruction.
-Additionally, since the interpolation needs to wait for the next frame, the latency for the prediction is much higher.
+Brandli et al.~\cite{Brandli14iscas} pioneered the research of high-speed video decompression by decoding videos from events and grayscale frames of a DAVIS camera \cite{Brandli14ssc} through direct temporal integration.
+However, direct integration suffers from noise accumulation and produces artifacts caused by discretization.
+Recent works have used events to aid frame-based interpolation~\cite{Tulyakov21cvpr,Tulyakov22cvpr}.
+However, these approaches require pairs of sharp and well-exposed frames, which are susceptible to sudden degradation caused by aggressive motions or lighting changes.
+For example, if the camera experiences a sudden drop or observes a sudden fast motion, the frames will be corrupted, yielding a blurry interpolated frame.
+Additionally, since interpolation needs to wait for the next frame, the prediction latency is high.